kistofe/Boss-Design/README.md

 ## Introduction

 ## What do boss battles mean to players?
 ### Feeling of Mastery
 ### Reasons
+It is important to know that players do not play a game because they have to, the play because they **enjoy** playing it.
+Thinking on optimal ways to engage the player is one of the most difficult things to do when creating a videogame but it is also key to guarantee its success.

+With Bosses we find exactly the same thing; players need reasons to fight a Boss.

 ## Types of Boss
 ### Main Bosses